-The end user (or the BMS) shall have the ability to set an operating speed for the pump when the pump control sensor is configured for manual.
+The end user (or the BMS) shall have the ability to set an operating speed for the pump when the Pump Control sensor is configured for Manual.
 Use the slide control to adjust the manual speed.
-Manual mode times out after 30 minutes.

 - Default = 100 % - Adjustable Range = 30 100%, actual or reported pump speed shall be limited by the Analog Output High and low Limit settings.
 If settings are configured outside this range, it shall fall back to the allowable limit value.